 — About Me —

-— Designer, engineer, inventor, philosopher, researcher, independent scholar, theologian… artist, traveler, writer. —
+— Designer, engineer, inventor, philosopher, researcher, scholar, scientist, theologian… artist, traveler, writer. —

-After graduating, I was a design engineer for the tier one automotive supplier Stoneridge – Pollak (formally General Instrument Transportation Electronics Division) across the border in Ciudad Juarez, Chihuahua, Mexico.
+After graduation, I had a temporary computer analysist position with Litton PRC at El Paso Intelligence Center (EPIC), Fort Bliss, Texas.
+Soon after, I was employed as a design engineer for the tier one automotive supplier Stoneridge – Pollak (formally General Instrument’s Transportation Electronics Division) across the border in Ciudad Juarez, Chihuahua, Mexico.
 I was responsible for designing various microprocessor based electronic subsystems; body control modules, instrument clusters, multiplexed switch modules and power distribution subsystems.
 We supplied various heavy truck customers (Cummins, Freightliner, Navistar, Paccar, Volvo), automotive customers (Chrysler, Ford, General Motors) as well as other tier one suppliers such as Delphi and Visteon.

 In my spare time I enjoys camping, RVing, road trips, train travel, attending conferences, exercising, reading, writing and spending time with family and life long friends.
 I also enjoy doing extensive research on various topics, a few that include (in no particular order):

 - History of the Olympic Class Ocean Liners; the Olympic, Titanic and Britannic.

 - The Space Race, from a historic and technological point of view.

 - Chernobyl, Pripyat, Kiev, Slavutych.